Big1533/sdl_android_guides/docs/Cloud Apps/index.md

 !!!

-App stores can set cloud properties for a cloud app by sending `SetCloudAppProperties` request to Core to store the properties in the policy table.
+App stores can set cloud properties for a cloud app by sending `SetCloudAppProperties` request to Core to store the properties in the local policy table.
 For example, in this piece of code, the app store can set the `authToken` for a cloud app after the user logs in:

 ```java
 CloudAppProperties cloudAppProperties = new CloudAppProperties("<appId>");